Sport in Portugal

 Sports in Portugal are important in Portuguese culture.
-High-profile, successful competitive athleticism and sportsmanship in Portugal can be traced back to the time of Ancient Rome.
+High-profile, successful competitive athleticism and sportsmanship in Portugal can be traced back to the time of ancient Rome.
 Gaius Appuleius Diocles (104 – after 146 AD) was a noteworthy charioteer born in Lamego who became one of the most celebrated athletes in ancient history.
 He is often cited as the highest-paid athlete of all time.
 Football is the most popular sport in Portugal.
 Other than football, many other professional or semi-professional well organized sport competitions take place every season in Portugal, including basketball, swimming, athletics, tennis, gymnastics, futsal, rink hockey, team handball, volleyball, surfing, canoeing and rugby union championships among the hundreds of sports played in this country.

-The major Portuguese professional sports leagues, championships and events include:
+The major Portuguese professional sports leagues, championships and events include (in no particular order):